 Stackdriver Error Reporting library for Python lets you monitor and view errors reported by Python applications running nearly anywhere.

-Use pip to install the package:
+Instantiate a virtual environment and use pip to install the package:

-sudo pip install google-cloud-error-reporting --upgrade
+pip install google-cloud-error-reporting --upgrade

 Import the library and instantiate a client in order to begin reporting errors:

 def simulate_error(): from google.cloud import error_reporting client = error_reporting.Client() try: # simulate calling a method that's not defined raise NameError except Exception: client.report_exception()

 Configuring the client library

 You can customize the behavior of Stackdriver Error Reporting library for Python.
 See client library documentation for configuration examples.

 You can manually report an error by calling the